fxmartin/fxmartin.github.io/README.md

 ## Credits

+* [Akshay Agarwal](https://github.com/AkshayAgarwal007) for creating Jekyll-Mono on which this theme is based.
 * [Barry Clark](https://github.com/barryclark) for creating [Jekyll-Now](https://github.com/barryclark/jekyll-now) on which this theme is based.
 * [Manoela Ilic](https://github.com/crnacura) of Codrops for writing awesome articles on web design.
 * [David Miller](https://github.com/davidtmiller) of Blackrock Digital for making awesome open source themes.